-After adjusting to her multiple sclerosis (MS) diagnosis, Chloe’s mum reached out to MSWA on her behalf.
+After adjusting to her diagnosis, Chloe’s mum reached out to MSWA on her behalf.
 That first phone call from the MSWA team was very impactful.
 To hear a reassuring voice that could answer her questions helped to not feel so alone.

-Life for Chloe is a little different since her diagnosis, monthly infusions can be exhausting but her body is responding positively.
-Heat intolerance, double vision, fatigue and anxiety are her daily battles but living a healthy lifestyle is something Chloe now takes seriously, including no alcohol and in bed before 9 o’clock.
+Life for Chloe is a little different since her diagnosis, 6-monthly infusions can be exhausting but her body is responding positively.
+Heat intolerance, double vision, fatigue and anxiety are her daily battles but living a healthy lifestyle is something Chloe now takes seriously.

-“If I don’t get a good night sleep, the next day can be a struggle.
-If my body gets hot, it’s ten times worse and I need to close one eye to see where I’m going,” said Chloe.
+“When my body becomes overheated, my vision gets more difficult and most times during exercise I need to close one eye to see where I’m going,” said Chloe.

 Whilst facing life with MS seemed daunting at first, Chloe embraced the challenges and is now helping others with the condition, to live positively through her ‘My MS blog’.